opencaesar/oml-vision-docs/docs/api-documentation/required-directories.md

 Create a `src/vision/config` directory

-It contains the configuration for the mutation and query API endpoint for the in-memory [Fuseki](https://jena.apache.org/documentation/fuseki2/) RDF triplestore.
+It contains the configuration for the update and query API endpoint for the in-memory [Fuseki](https://jena.apache.org/documentation/fuseki2/) RDF triplestore.

 Detailed information about the config directory can be found [here](/docs/api-documentation/config)